nixworks/public/news/2015/06/13/index.md

 ##### Opens fire
 ### [A man opens fire at policemen outside the police headquarters in the Texan city of Dallas, while a bag containing a pipe bomb is also found.
 He was later shot dead by police snipers following a car chase and standoff. ](/news/2015/06/13/a-man-opens-fire-at-policemen-outside-the-police-headquarters-in-the-texan-city-of-dallas-while-a-bag-containing-a-pipe-bomb-is-also-found.md)
-_Context: opens fire, pipe bomb, Dallas, Texas, police_
+_Context: Texas, police, pipe bomb, opens fire, Dallas_

 ##### Skopje
 ### [Thousands of people protest in Skopje demanding the resignation of the Prime Minister of Macedonia Nikola Gruevski. ](/news/2015/06/13/thousands-of-people-protest-in-skopje-demanding-the-resignation-of-the-prime-minister-of-macedonia-nikola-gruevski.md)